jkubin/vuplus/README.md

 1:0:16:339C:C89:3:EB0000:0:0:0:	Prima KRIMI
 ...
 ```
-... edit whatever you want and finaly run `vuplus_userbouquets_restore` back to cryptic format and upload them to your box ...
+... copy or reorder lines and finally run `vuplus_userbouquets_restore` understandable for your Vu+ ...
 ## Steps to use vuplus scripts
 1. copy all bouquets to working location
 ```